-If the merger agreement and the merger are approved by the required vote of INTERVU's stockholders, each holder of INTERVU preferred stock who (1) files, prior to the INTERVU special meeting, written demand with INTERVU for appraisal of the holder's shares, (2) in the case of a Series G preferred stockholder, does not vote in favor of the merger agreement and the merger and (3) follows the procedures set forth in Section 262, will be entitled to be paid for its INTERVU preferred stock the fair value in cash of the shares of INTERVU preferred stock will be determined by the Delaware Court of Chancery, exclusive of any element of value arising from the merger.
+If the merger agreement and the merger are approved by the required vote of INTERVU's stockholders, each holder of INTERVU preferred stock who (1) files, prior to the INTERVU special meeting, written demand with INTERVU for appraisal of the holder's shares, (2) in the case of an INTERVU Series G preferred stockholder, does not vote in favor of the merger agreement and the merger and (3) follows the procedures set forth in Section 262, will be entitled to be paid for its INTERVU preferred stock the fair value in cash of the shares of INTERVU preferred stock.
+The fair market value of shares of INTERVU preferred stock will be determined by the Delaware Court of Chancery, exclusive of any element of value arising from the merger.
 In general, the payment for the fair market value of your INTERVU preferred stock will be a recognizable taxable gain or loss for federal income tax purposes upon receipt of the cash for the shares.
 See "-- Material United States Federal Income Tax Consequences" on page 52.